 AHIMA offers many opportunities to earn CEUs through meetings, audio and webinars, distance learning courses, and other activities that qualify for CEUs.
-For additional information on these products, please visit ahimastore.org.
+For additional information on these products, please visit https://my.ahima.org/store/

 Can I use CEUs earned through organizations other than AHIMA?